jina-ai/jina/docs/fundamentals/flow/remarks.md

 ## Joining/Merging

-By default, if you have multiple Executors running in parallel and one Executor that needs them, merging of the resulting Documents is applied.
-However, you can also customize the default reducing logic using a Merger Executor.
+If you have multiple Executors running in parallel and one Executor that needs them, merging of the resulting Documents is applied automatically.
+However, you can also customize the default reducing logic using a Merger Executor in uses_before.

 Combining `docs` from multiple requests is already done by the `ZEDRuntime` before feeding them to the Executor's function.
 Hence, simple joining is just returning this `docs`.
 Complicated joining should be implemented at `Document`